 The Lewis Spring House is best known for being one of only two pod-shaped houses designed by Frank Lloyd Wright, as well as the only private residential home in Florida designed by the famous architect.
 What’s more, this unique residence is directly tied to the U.S. Civil Rights Movement.

 The house was designed for George Lewis, president of the Lewis State Bank, and his wife Clifton Lewis.
 Both were local activists and promoters of the arts in Tallahassee.
-Built in 1954, Lewis Spring House is a unique example of a pod-shaped residential structure, with convex walls making the home look oddly like a boat or a football.
+Built in 1954, Lewis Spring House is a unique example of a pod-shaped residential structure, with convex walls making the home look oddly like a boat.

 The interior is a strong contrast of enclosed spaces and an open main living area.
 The living area is separated from the outside only by a series of massive windows illustrating Wright’s preference to emphasize a connection between his structures and their natural environment.
 Interestingly, the home is also technically incomplete; it’s missing elements that were in Wright’s original design, such as a semicircular-shaped pool.